Scampia: Decline

 Originally, the complex consisted of seven massive apartment blocks, and housed from 40,000 to 70,000 people, although a real headcount was never conducted.
 Three of the seven blocks were demolished in 1997, 2000 and 2003, but some 40,000 people still lived in the remaining blocks.

 The idea behind the project was to provide a huge public housing project, where hundreds of families could socialize and create a community.
 The design included a public transportation rail station, and a large park area between the two buildings.
 The planners wanted to create a small city model with large parks, playing fields, and other facilities.

 However, various causes have led to what is now regarded as a ghetto.
 Right after the earthquake in 1980, many families in the area were left homeless.
 Many of these families without shelter started to occupy the apartments illegally.
 Tolerated and ignored by the government, more people started to occupy the buildings including criminals.
 Things were made worse by the total lack of police presence, resulting in drug trafficking, illegal street racing, gangs, and fencing operations.
 Roberto Saviano wrote the book Gomorrah about organised criminality by the Camorra (the Neapolitan mafia)—with the Vele playing a big part—and discussed the Vele and their decline and criminality extensively in a long article about the demolition of the last of the sails in 2020.

 The first police station for the area was established in 1987, fifteen years after people began occupying the apartments.

 Demolition

 Following continuous protest by the residents who felt that their extensive problems could not be fixed, the intention to demolish the complex was announced in 2016.
 In 2019 residents began moving into new apartments built nearby, leaving their old apartments empty and bricked up, awaiting demolition.
 One tower, the Blue Sail, will be used as offices for the comune of Naples.

 Demolition, which was delayed by the discovery of asbestos, started on 20 February 2020 and was almost completed by July 2020.
+Further demolition started on 10 March 2025.